redding/sanford-protocol/README.md

 ## Test Helpers

-A `FakeSocket` helper class and an associated `Test::Helpers` module are provided to help test receiving and sending Sanford::Protocol messages without using real sockets.
+A `FakeSocket` helper class and an associated `TestHelpers` module are provided to help test receiving and sending Sanford::Protocol messages without using real sockets.

 ```ruby
 # fake a socket with some incoming binary